 The Company maintains a team-based approach to target bonuses, in which employees at the same level are eligible to receive the same target bonus as a percentage of base salary.
-These levels remained the same as in 2017.
-Thus, for 2018, our CEO's target bonus was 100% of his base salary and our other NEOs' target bonuses were 50% of their respective base salaries.
-Mr. Anicetti's and Dr. Vexler's target bonuses were initially set at 40% of base salary consistent with their Executive Vice President roles, but were increased to 50% of base salary in connection with their promotions to C-level positions during 2018, consistent with our other C-level executives.
+These levels remained the same as in 2018.
+Thus, for 2019, our CEO's target bonus was 100% of his base salary and our other NEOs' target bonuses were 50% of their respective base salaries.

 Under our annual bonus program, corporate goals and performance targets are reviewed and approved by the Compensation Committee, which gives its recommendations to the Board of Directors.
-For fiscal year 2018, following recommendation from our Compensation Committee, our Board of Directors approved 37 performance goals in the nine clinical and operational areas set forth below, each of which could be achieved at threshold, target and stretch goals of 75%, 100% or 125%, respectively.
+For fiscal year 2019, following recommendation from our Compensation Committee, our Board of Directors approved 44 performance goals in the nine operational areas set forth below, each of which could be achieved at threshold, target and stretch goals of 75%, 100% or 125-150%, respectively.
 Given that certain of our corporate goals are related to our business strategy or are goals shared with partners, and thus are highly confidential, we do not publicly disclose them.
 We believe their disclosure would provide our competitors, customers and other third parties with significant insights regarding our confidential business strategies that could cause us substantial competitive harm.
 These goals were set by our Board of Directors at a level our Board of Directors and Compensation Committee determined would require substantial effort to be achieved, such that the goals would not be expected to be achieved with average or below average performance.

-In January 2019, the Compensation Committee reviewed our 2018 performance under our corporate goals and the Board of Directors determined, after reviewing the recommendations from the Compensation Committee, overall corporate achievement under our annual bonus program of 96.43%.
-The areas of our corporate goals, their corresponding weights, and our actual achievement for 2018 are set forth in the table below.
+In January 2020, the Compensation Committee reviewed our 2019 performance under our corporate goals and the Board of Directors determined, after reviewing the recommendations from the Compensation Committee, overall corporate achievement under our annual bonus program of 122.3%.
+The areas of our corporate goals, their corresponding weights, and our actual achievement for 2019 are set forth in the table below.